 One of the most awesome things about a relationship is that you shouldn’t feel the need to always put yourself first because someone else puts you first without you needing to.
 As would you for them.

-If you put each other first, and your relationship first majority of the time and put yourself first when you feel you need to, then you have a pretty good balance going on.
+If you put each other first, and your relationship first the majority of the time, and put yourself first when you feel you need to, then you have a pretty good balance going on.

 The responsibility is no longer 100% on your shoulders to ensure your wants and needs are met, which means you’re not always having to put yourself first.

 This also means it works in the other direction as well – you put your partner first from time to time and make sure their wants and needs are being met so they don’t have to always put themselves first too.